 This key turns the monitor ON and OFF.
-A built-in indicator is located inside this key, and it lights ON or OFF when the monitor is turned ON or OFF.
 To turn OFF the monitor, please press this key and hold for more than 2 seconds.

 - 2. AC power indicator

 - ON: AC power is applied to the monitor.

 - OFF: AC power is not applied to the monitor.

-- 3. Battery indicator
+3. Battery indicator